HA-work/CISC3140Project/README.md

+For Instructions on Lab2 and explinations of relevant files for Lab2 Please open the file

+Lab2README.md

 Instructions for getting Lab 1 to work

 All you need to do is clone this repository and run the command